atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ■list
 'll st; Oh! thatst well— — very wellf’
 ’ I '
-st cried he: “they mean, by that hint, if ’ j.|i “Molly, that they do not desire com ll!. “pany." _ ‘
+st cried he: they mean, by that hint, if ’ j.|i Molly, that they do not desire com ll!. pany." _ ‘
 Ijl '
-I “How you talk, Mr, Selby !" re i’ ■ p.. * *
+I How you talk, Mr, Selby !" re i’ ■ p.. * *
-■j: plied she'; “why, people may be en i j“ “one day, and not another.
+■j: plied she'; why, people may be en i j one day, and not another.
 You
 .1 ♦ _ ■ • •. •• • ».
-I “kriow “mighty little of visiting in
+I kriow mighty little of visiting in
-I “deedd*...........
+I deedd*...........
 II i, ' • ■
 ils
 \ \ ‘ ^ ^ f i n
-i“ “desire to know less" " he, jj '.i - '■ ■■
+i desire to know less" " he,
+jj '.i - '■ ■■
-I “of Such formal visiting as you mean,.
+I of Such formal visiting as you mean,.
 I ^ ' • ’ * ' - sta ' ^ •
-I “I like to see my neighbours in a
+I I like to see my neighbours in a
-I j “friendly way, but I never would ex j L, “ppfe myself to the refusal of my st “company by anybody."
+I j friendly way, but I never would ex j L, ppfe myself to the refusal of my st company by anybody."
 III.. ■
-st “Is my company refuled?" cried ' i I j '. ■. ''f? ^
+st Is my company refuled?" cried ' i I j '. ■. ''f? ^
 I, ‘ she, in a passion — She was luckily, however, hindered from going on, by tfiest [I:.. arrival